This page is designed to answer the following questions:

 All policies should be reviewed regularly to ensure that they still adhere to legislative and regulatory requirements.
 As a manager, you will need to keep up to date with changes in legislation and regulation to ensure that policies are amended to reflect any new requirements.
 For example, the Coronavirus Act 2020 eased some of the obligations that local authorities had under the Care Act 2014 and so policies were revised to reflect this.

 Therefore, staying informed with the latest industry news is essential to identify any changes that may need to be made to policy and practice.
-You may do this by subscribing to email lists, websites or magazines that provide this information or use external services, like ‘Quality Compliance Systems’ to manage document compliance automatically.
+You may do this by subscribing to email lists, websites or magazines that provide this information or using external services, like ‘Quality Compliance Systems’ to manage document compliance automatically.